-Our sales and marketing expenses consist primarily of costs incurred for compensation and benefit expenses for our sales and marketing employees, including stock-based awards.
-It also includes allocated overhead, commission payments, travel expenses and professional services for marketing activities.
+Our sales and marketing expenses primarily consist of costs incurred for compensation and benefit expenses for our sales and marketing employees, including stock-based awards, commissions and allocated overhead.
+It also includes travel expenses, professional services for marketing activities, and amortization of certain acquired intangibles.